Should Designers Hit Pause on Animation?

 Click here to see a full list of animations the W3C considers essential.

 Recently, our team was testing different ways to animate illustrations on a webpage and discovered LottieFiles — a looping SVG animation that can be easily generated in After Effects.
 This seemed like a wonderful alternative to heavier GIF files that can bog down load times, but we couldn’t find a way to let users pause the animation.

 With that in mind, we made the best decision for accessibility and removed the animations while we researched other ways to enable play-pause functionality.

 Once you start to prioritize accessibility in your designs, you’ll run into scenarios like this all the time.
 My sincere hope is that you’ll make the right choice for accessibility every time — even if you need to explore other ways to grab people’s attention or spark a moment of joy.

 Want to get more tips on designing for accessibility?
-Check out our Comprehensive Guide on Accessible Web Design.
+Check out our Ultimate Guide to Accessible Web Design.

 Ready to test your website for accessibility?